 - Heat the olive oil in a saucepan.

 - Add the onions and red pepper and saute gently until soft.
+(About 5 minutes)

-- Add the mushrooms and stir through.
+- Add the butter and let it melt, then stir in the cornflour.

 - Season with salt and pepper (optional)